-Philharmonic Condutor, Nick Nixon, a Texas native, has been active as a teacher/conductor and adjudicator of orchestras, concert bands, and jazz bands for approximately forty years.
-Recently retired from full-time teaching, Mr. Nixon was most recently the orchestra coordinator for Fort Worth ISD.
-In addition to his work with the Fort Worth Youth Orchestra, Nick stays busy both as a local pianist, and as a clinician and adjudicator of school orchestras throughout Texas.
-Mr. Nixon was a co-founder of the Amarillo Area Youth Orchestra, and has served as conductor of the Austin Youth Philharmonic Orchestra.
+Philharmonic Conductor, Nick Nixon, has been active as a teacher/conductor and adjudicator of orchestras and bands for over forty-five years.
+Prior to his retirement from Texas public schools, Mr. Nixon was most recently the orchestra coordinator for Fort Worth ISD.
+In addition to his work with the Fort Worth Youth Orchestra, Nick stays busy as a mentor, clinician and adjudicator of school orchestras throughout Texas.
+Mr. Nixon was a co-founder and initial conductor of the Amarillo Area Youth Orchestra, and has served as conductor of the Austin Youth Philharmonic Orchestra.
 Orchestras, as well as bands under Mr. Nixon’s direction have been named to the final round of Texas Music Educators Association Honor Competition on four different occasions.
-Mr. Nixon holds the Bachelor of Music Education and the Master of Arts degrees from West Texas A & M, with additional graduate work from the University of North Texas, and University of Texas at San Antonio, and was a conducting student of Anshel Brusilow.
+Mr. Nixon holds the Bachelor of Music Education and the Master of Arts degrees from West Texas A & M, with additional graduate work from the University of North Texas, and University of Texas at San Antonio.
+Nick was a conducting student of the legendary Anshel Brusilow, former conductor of the Dallas Symphony and concertmaster of the Philadelphia Orchestra.
 A Past President of Texas Music Adjudicators Association, Nick is also a member of Texas Music Educators Association, Texas Orchestra Directors Association, and Mu Omicron honorary orchestra society.

-FWYO Music Director Germán Gutiérrez: Since 2000, Dr. Germán Gutiérrez has served as Music Director of the Fort Worth Youth Orchestra (FWYO).
-He has served as Director of Orchestras and Professor of Orchestral Studies at Fort Worth’s Texas Christian University (TCU) as well as Director of TCU’s Latin American Music Center and biennial Latin American Music Festival since 1996.
+Professor Germán Augusto Gutiérrez has served as Director of Orchestras and Professor of Orchestral Studies at Fort Worth’s Texas Christian University (TCU) as well as Director of TCU’s Latin American Music Center and biennial Latin American Music Festival since 1996.
+Since 2000, Dr. Gutiérrez has also served as Music Director of the Fort Worth Youth Orchestra (FWYO).
+Dr. Gutiérrez is a frequent guest conductor of professional orchestras in the Americas, Europe, Middle East, Asia, Africa and Oceania.
+Recent invitations include the Qingdao Cosmopolitan Music Festival in China, the Fort Worth Symphony, the Shanghai Conservatory Symphony, the Alcalá de Henares Symphony Orchestra, in Spain; the Lebanon National Philharmonic and the Orquesta Filarmónica of Bogotá, Colombia.
+Maestro Gutiérrez has also appeared with the Argentina, Colombia, Puerto Rico, Perú and Cuba National Symphonies.
+Other orchestras include the Hu Bei State Symphony of China, the Free State Symphony Orchestra of South Africa.
+Shanghai Symphony (China), Xalapa and San Luis Potosí in Mexico, the, Auckland Philharmonic (New Zealand), Sinfónica del Teatro Municipal de Rio de Janeiro, and Porto Alegre Symphony Orchestra (Brazil), among others.
 Under his baton, the TCU Symphony and the FWYO have achieved exceptional levels of recognition in Fort Worth and abroad.
-Both groups have traveled on numerous international tours, obtaining enthusiastic reviews, including repeat invitations as the featured orchestra to engagements such as the Ibero-American Music Festival in Puerto Rico, and the Texas Music Educators Association Convention in San Antonio.
-With the TCU Symphony, Maestro Gutiérrez has also conducted the world premieres of more than twelve contemporary works.
-In 2004, Maestro Gutiérrez led the Youth Orchestra on a tour of Europe that included performances at Salzburg’s Mozarteum, Eisenstadt’s Esterházy Palace in Austria, and a concert in Prague.
+Both groups have traveled on numerous international tours, obtaining enthusiastic reviews, including repeat invitations as the featured orchestra to engagements such as the Iberoamerican Music Festival in Puerto Rico, and the Texas Music Educators Association Convention in San Antonio.
+In 2017, Maestro Gutiérrez led the FWYO on a tour of Europe that included performances at Salzburg’s Mozarteum, Eisenstadt’s Esterházy Palace in Austria, and a concert in Prague.
 Maestro Gutiérrez holds Músico Bachiller and Maestro en Música degrees from the Tolima Conservatory in Colombia.
 He also received a master’s degree from Illinois State University and a doctoral degree from the University of Northern Colorado.
-For his involvement and dedication to TCU, Maestro Gutiérrez received the Dean's Teaching Award, the Dean's Award for Research and Creative Activity, and the 2003 Chancellor's Award for Distinguished Research and Creative Activity, the highest award that the university bestows.
+He makes his home in Fort Worth with his wife Silvia and two sons, Nicolás and Gabriel.